 What Do We Learn From This Horrible Accident?

 Accidents like this are devastating for both sides, but especially for the family of the deceased.
 While a wrongful death claim can help a family recover some while they go through their grief, nothing will bring that child back.
 It is our hope here in our San Diego law office, where we see far too many car and bicycle accidents and injuries, that we can all at least be reminded by stories like this to drive cautiously at all times and hopefully prevent future accidents.
 Abide by the law, keep your eyes on the road and your cell phones packed away, leave in plenty of time so you don’t feel the need to rush, be observant to everything around you, don’t drive under the influence, and especially be on the lookout for those on bikes or pedestrians who don’t have 2-tons of metal around them for protection are just some of the ways we can drive safer.

 Drivers, we’d also like to invite you to read an article we posted earlier this year in which we gave cyclists a chance to make their own safety requests of you.
 In honor of this young man who just lost his life, please take a moment to read “7 things cyclists wish drivers knew.“

-If you’ve lost a loved one in a San Diego bicycle or car accident, a wrongful death claim can help recover your financial losses.
+If you’ve lost a loved one in a Oceanside bicycle or car accident, a wrongful death claim can help recover your financial losses.
 Please call (619) 444-2244 to find out what your options are and what you can expect.
-You will speak to directly with an attorney who is an expert in bicycle accident injuries and death.
+You will speak to directly with an Oceanside personal injury lawyer.